-We suggest that the maintenance of the bloom, which could not be explained by pure 716 717 convergence due to the Ekman drift in the surface layer, must benefit from other processes feeding the surface layer with nutrients and/or biomass.
-The ageostrophic sub-mesoscale 718 processes could be responsible for re-stratification of the surface layer, vertical transport and 719 720 thus, also for growth enhancement (Levy et al., 2012).
-This conclusion supports the concept that the vertical exchanges related to the mesoscale processes (eddies) are enhanced due to the 721 722 sub-mesoscale activity and not only in the vicinity but also far off the mesoscale features (Klein and Lapeyre, 2009).
-723 intrusions with spatial scales of a few kilometers (typical baroclinic Rossby radius in the Gulf 727 of Finland is 2-5 km).
-The horizontal wavenumber spectra of temperature variance estimated 728 729 between the lateral scales of 10 and (1)0.5 km had the slopes close to -2 both in the surface layer and in the seasonal thermocline.
-It shows that the ageostrophic sub-mesoscale processes 730 contribute considerably to the energy cascade in this stratified sea basin.
-We showed that the 731 role of sub-mesoscale processes was significant especially in the conditions of changing wind 732 forcing, e.g. during the development and relaxation of coastal upwelling and downwelling 733 events.
-We suggest that the sub-mesoscale processes play a major role in feeding surface 734 735 blooms in the conditions of coupled coastal upwelling and downwelling events in the Gulf of Finland.
-736
+We suggest that the maintenance of the bloom, which could not be explained by pure convergence due to the Ekman drift in the surface layer, must benefit from other processes feeding the surface layer with nutrients and/or biomass.
+The ageostrophic sub-mesoscale processes could be responsible for re-stratification of the surface layer, vertical transport and thus, ageostrophic sub-mesoscale processes could be responsible for re-stratification of the surface layer, vertical transport and thus, also for growth enhancement (Levy et al., 2012).
+This conclusion supports the concept that the vertical exchanges related to the mesoscale processes (eddies) are enhanced due to the sub-mesoscale activity and not only in the vicinity but also far off the mesoscale features (Klein and Lapeyre, 2009).

 The results of the present study can be concluded as follows.
-The analysis of highresolution data from summers 2009-2012 revealed pronounced sub-mesoscale features in the surface and subsurface layer, e.g. upwelling and downwelling filaments and intra-thermocline of Education and Research, by the Estonian Science Foundation grant no. 9023 and by EU
+The analysis of high-resolution data from summers 2009-2012 revealed pronounced sub-mesoscale features in the surface and subsurface layer, e.g. upwelling and downwelling